hoangloc0402/playsim_output_2_excel/README.md

 A tool for compiling all config.yaml and kpi.yaml files inside one branch directory into one single Excel (.xlxs) file.

 ### Directory structure:
-The branch directory must have the following structure, both config.yaml & kpi.yaml file must exist in each execution folder:
+The branch directory must have the following structure:
 <pre>
 /branch_dir
 │